Train working systems – I

 In a variation of the jointless track-circuiting scheme, trackside units can be used to set up a resonant circuit and constrain the signal (usually between 1.5kHz and 3kHz) to a particular section of track.
 The advantage of jointless AFTC is clear in that insulated joints are not required, reducing maintenance, allowing the use of long welded rail sections, and eliminating the problems of insulated joint failures.
 Jointless AFTC sections can be 1-1.5km in length.

-Usually two sensors are installed, at either end of the track section to be monitored, although more complex installations with more sensors are sometimes used.
-The counts of axles registered by each sensor are compared with logic taking into account the direction of motion, etc., to yield a final result of whether the section is clear or occupied.
+Usually two sensors are installed, at either end of the track section to be monitored - one that counts up as axles enter the section, and the other which counts down as axles leave the section.
+The section is deemed to be clear only when the resultant count is zero.
+More complex installations with additional sensors are sometimes used, where the counts of axles registered by each sensor are compared with logic taking into account the direction of motion, etc., to yield a final result of whether the section is clear or occupied.
 Signals and points are interlocked with the occupancy indication from the axle counter so as to prevent trains from being routed to occupied sections.

 As with much other trackside equipment, the sensors are usually powered by a 24V DC supply; there may be battery back-ups for reliability.
 In the case of solid-state equipment, there are even redundant computation paths provided so that the final decision of track occupancy is done with a '2 out of 2' or 'best of 3' choice from multiple logic units.

 Even with all this the axle counts are not 100% accurate and there are sometimes glitches in the counts.
-One sometimes sees small rooms marked 'Axle Counter Room' near the station master's office where the equipment for reading the axle counts is housed.
-One of the supplies of digital axle counters in India is Applied Electro-Magnetics India, Ltd. The use of axle counters was pioneered by WR and CR.
-Over 65,000 are now used across India [2003].
+One sometimes sees small rooms marked ‘Axle Counter Room’ near the station master’s office where the equipment for reading the axle counts is housed.
+The use of axle counters was pioneered by WR and CR.

-IR does not appear to have begun using any hotspot detectors or trailing equipment detectors or other methods for automatic detection of mechanical problems in rolling stock.
+IR does not appear to have begun using any hotspot detectors or trailing equipment detectors or other methods for automatic detection of mechanical problems in rolling stock, apart from some isolated experiments.
+Axle counters or track circuits are the primary means of ensuring that a section of track is clear - problems from broken or detached equipment are detected by human vigilance.

 Q. Are there any in-cab signalling methods, ATP, etc. used by IR?

-If a signal at Caution is passed at above 25km/h, a buzzer sounds in the cabin and the motorman has to respond within 15 seconds to avoid application of the emergency brakes.
+In this system, if a signal at Caution is passed at above 25km/h, a buzzer sounds in the cabin and the motorman has to respond within 15 seconds to avoid application of the emergency brakes.
 The system also halts the EMU rake if a signal at danger is passed.
 The lineside transmitter for this is placed in between the rails a short distance before the signal, and the receiver for this is placed on the leading truck of the loco.
-CR EMUs do not have this system [7/00] and run without its benefit on WR tracks.

 Q. What other methods of communication with train crew are used on IR?